Phoenix Raven .25acp vs 3 Sheets of Plywood - TheFireArmGuy

 Frequently Asked Questions

-What ammunition was used to test the Phoenix Raven's penetration?
+What ammunition was used in the Phoenix Raven .25 ACP penetration test?

 How many sheets of plywood did the Phoenix Raven .25 ACP penetrate?